 When people donate homeware and furniture to any of our nine charity furniture shops across England and Scotland, we’ll use some of it to create Homestarter Kits.
 Every week, our staff work with our local advice hubs to identify people who have experienced bad housing and homelessness and need furniture for their new home.
 This could be a new sofa, items for a child’s bedroom, or a fridge.
 We help supply essentials to help build a home.

-‘The driver came back visibly shaken and upset, saying the lady had nothing.
-He said she had a baby, who was about six months old, asleep in the pushchair and there was a baby bath on the kitchen floor.
+‘The driver came back visibly shaken and upset.
+The lady had nothing.
+She had a baby, who was about six months old asleep in the pushchair, and there was a baby bath on the kitchen floor.
 And that was it.
 Literally it.
-Nothing else.
+Nothing else.’

 The team quickly gathered as many other essentials as were available: a sofa, a coffee table, wardrobe, chest of drawers, table and chairs, cutlery, pans and crockery.
 They jumped in the van and set off back to the lady’s flat.

 This lady happened to be Sally’s first client, and she remembers the look on her face when they showed her what they had brought her – it will stay with her forever.

 Michael went from an empty room to a furnished home